Arthritis & Osteoarthritis FAQs

 How many adults in the United States have arthritis?

-An estimated 54.4 million US adults have arthritis.
+Arthritis affects 54.4 million US adults, about 1 in 4.
 As our nation’s population ages, the prevalence is expected to increase.

 Can children get arthritis?